 Most gauze squares and wraps are made from cotton.
 In the U.S., cotton is heavily sprayed with pesticides and herbicides and it’s also typically bleached.
 In your kit, you want to aim to include a variety of organic cotton gauzes.

-Just recently, the USDA released this article about a new cotton gauze that’s made from raw, unbleached cotton fiber.
-If they also use organic cotton, I’ll definitely be stocking up and you should too!
+A few years ago the USDA released this article about a new cotton gauze that's made from raw, unbleached cotton fiber.
+If they also use organic cotton, you should stock up!

 You don’t see water included in a first aid kit you buy at the store.
 But every good holistic first aid kit should include distilled water.